gildas-lormeau/zip.js/tests/api-symmetry/README.md

 The reverse failure, a member declared in `index.d.ts` and mangled anyway, cannot happen while the reserved list is built from the declarations, so it is asserted rather than reported.

+## Exports audit

+`npm run test-api-exports` runs [exports.js](exports.js), which answers a fourth question: whether each build exports what the shared `index.d.ts` promises on its behalf.

+One `index.d.ts` serves every entry point, since `package.json` maps the same file to all of them, so a declaration is a promise made by twelve export paths at once while the value behind it is exported by whichever module happens to re-export it. `ERR_ABORTED` is the case that motivated the audit: it is defined in `lib/core/options.js` and thrown by `throwIfAborted()`, which both `ZipReader#getData` and `ZipWriter#add` call, yet only `lib/core/zip-fs.js` re-exported it.
+A core-build user got an error whose constant the same package's types promised and the bundle did not provide.

+The rule is the one that case violated: **a build must export every public error constant its own code can throw**.
+Public means exported by at least one entry point, so a constant that is deliberately internal, e.g. the `zipjs-abort-export` sentinel `zip-fs.js` throws at itself, is not dragged into the public surface by being reachable.
+Reachability is read from the module graph rather than from a list, so a constant moving between modules re-decides which builds owe it with nothing to update by hand.

+It also checks that every name a build exports is declared in `index.d.ts`, that every error constant declared there is exported by some entry point, and that each built file exposes exactly what its source entry point does, which catches an export that did not survive bundling.

+`lib/zip-core-reader.js` and `lib/zip-core-writer.js` are exempt from the reachability rule.
+They are halves meant to be composed, `lib/zip-core-base.js` re-exports both, and no build ships one without the other.
+Their exports still have to be declared.

 ## What the audits do not see

 The symmetry audit walks the extra field types zip.js already declares, so it cannot report a type